AdamNowotny/jasmine-signals/README.markdown

 var signalSpy = spyOnSignal(signal);
 ```

-### Specific parameters using predicate
+### Filtering signals
-You can also pass a boolean function to specify which dispatches to count.
+You can pass a boolean function to specify which dispatches to register.

 ```js
 var signal = new signals.Signal();